Charles and Ray Eames began their relationship with Herman Miller in 1946, and the relationship continues today and unto tomorrow.

 The company continued to grow its business, adding new products, new employees, and new sites around the world.
-One of the most visited and well-known facilities is the MarketPlace, built in 2002 near the headquarters in Zeeland.
-The building’s design is known for being open, and it incorporates numerous environmentally-conscious building practices.
+One of the most visited and well-known facilities is the MarketPlace, which was built in 2002 near the headquarters in Zeeland.
+The building’s design is known for being open, and it incorporates many environmentally-conscious building practices.

 Most recently, in 2007, Herman Miller took steps to support the ever-growing customer base in Asia by building two factories and a national headquarters in China.
 Ningbo, China serves as the company’s manufacturing operations, while Shanghai houses the main office.